Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave

+As mentioned earlier, it is the two \emph{different} values for the decay rates $\Gamma_{1,2}$ (of these two opposite-symmetry modes with fully reflective background) that lead to a transmission zero outside the resonant peaks, which is usually not pointed out in typical CMT models for lossless systems~\cite{suh2004temporal,li2010coupled,Li2020}.
 We saw from Eq.~(\ref{eq:zero_for2modes}) that this zero $\omega_{b}$ appears on the side of the resonance with the smallest loss rate, which is $\Gamma_{2}$ in this case, so $\omega_{b} < \Omega_{2} < \Omega_{1} = \omega_{a} \Leftrightarrow L_{a} C_{a}<L_{b}C_{b}$ or the opposite order.
 Therefore, we have a recipe to design the zero for this metasurface, based on the equivalent circuit elements.
-To translate those to physical structural parameters, we observe that, in the quasi-static limit, $L_{b}\propto t_{2}$ (see Appendix~\ref{app_mutual_inductance}) and $C_{b}\propto\epsilon_{2}/t_{2}$, where $t_{2}$ is the small separation between the two metallic sheets and $\epsilon_{2}$ is the dielectric constant of the separating layer.
-This means that $L_{b}C_{b}\propto\epsilon_{2}$ and does not depend on $t_{2}$ to first order.
-On the other hand, $L_{a}C_{a}$ also does not depend on $t_{2}$, but it has a weighted dependence on $\epsilon_{1}$ and $\epsilon_{2}$.
+To translate those to physical structural parameters, we observe that, in the quasistatic limit, $L_{b}\propto t_{2}$ (see Appendix~\ref{app_mutual_inductance}) and $C_{b}\propto\epsilon_{2}/t_{2}$, where $t_{2}$ is the small separation between the two metallic sheets and $\epsilon_{2}$ is the dielectric constant of the separating layer.
+This means that $L_{b}C_{b}\propto\epsilon_{2}$, which does not depend on $t_{2}$ to first order.
+On the other hand, $L_{a}C_{a}$ not depend on $t_{2}$ also, but it has a weighted dependence on $\epsilon_{1}$ and $\epsilon_{2}$.
 The location of the transmission zero relative to the poles then mainly depends on the ratio of permittivities of the two dielectric materials.
 In particular, a zero at a frequency below the poles is obtained using a large $\epsilon_{2}/\epsilon_{1}>1$.

 We can also use Eq.~(\ref{transmission-circuit2}) to compute the full-transmission frequencies ($|S_{21}(\omega_{t})|=1$):

 We see that there are two full-transmission maxima between $\Omega_{1}$ and $\Omega_{2}$, as long as the eigenfrequencies are well separated ($\left|\Omega_{1}-\Omega_{2}\right| > 2\sqrt{\Gamma_{1}\Gamma_{2}}$).